How To Buy Dividend Stocks in Australia For Passive Income

 • How much to invest in dividend stocks?
 What dividend stocks or ETFs will you have in your portfolio?

 • Will you reinvest all the dividend income so that your dividend payments compound?
-Or Will you take out half of the dividend payment and reinvest the other half right away?
+Or Will you take out half of the dividend payment and reinvest the other half immediately?

 • For how many years will you do dividend reinvesting?